Four more small energy firms could go bust next week

 Many smaller companies have not insured - or hedged - their exposure to rapidly rising prices and some of the ones that have are cashing in that insurance now to survive - leaving them vulnerable to further shocks.

-The end of summer is the time of year when credit balances are at their highest as customers have been paying their usually monthly amount but not using much energy for heating their homes.
+The end of summer is the time of year when credit balances are at their highest as customers have been paying their usual monthly amount but not using much energy for heating their homes.

-Ofgem may have to allow the cost of those balances to be spread across the industry adding hundreds of millions of pounds to energy bills through industry wide levies.
+Ofgem may have to allow the cost of those balances to be spread across the industry - adding hundreds of millions of pounds to energy bills through industry-wide levies.

 Under normal circumstances there is a competitive auction process with the company offering the lowest energy price being rewarded with the additional customers.
 That is not the case in current market conditions.

-The energy price cap - the maximum price suppliers can charge customers on a standard tariff - is also rising.

-As one industry executive put it: "With energy prices having rocketed, and the energy price cap already having been set for this year, no one is that keen to take on new business.
+As one industry executive put it: "With energy prices having rocketed, and the energy price cap [the maximum price suppliers can charge customers on a standard tariff] already having been set for this year, no-one is that keen to take on new business.
 The cap is now the cheapest price in the market."

 When this has happened in the past, the companies involved have failed and Ofgem has asked larger players to bid to take on the new customers.